zikwall/schedule-module/README.md

    - - View audience details
    - - View the details of the enclosure
    - - View teacher details
+   - - Automatic detection of the current week and color highlighting of the relevant activities

 ### To Install Manual
 - upload all files to `protected/modules/schedule/`